DominantNostril/MagicFinder/README.md

 Effects are loosely grouped into three sections according to expiration and availability.
 Some effects use alternate icons to more easily distinguish them.
 For example, the _Ace Racer,_ _Approval of the Mad King_, and _Grudging Approval_ buffs all have the same icon on your in-game effects monitor, so MagicFinder uses a racing beetle and cat icon for the first and last, respectively.

-All trackable Magic Find buffs that apply in the Labyrinth are included (see the wiki for a [complete list Magic Find buffs and sources](https://wiki.guildwars2.com/wiki/Magic_Find#Attribute)).
+All trackable Magic Find buffs that apply in the Labyrinth are included (see the wiki for a [complete list of Magic Find buffs and sources](https://wiki.guildwars2.com/wiki/Magic_Find#Attribute)).
 These are:
 * Magic Find Boost, +50% MF (Bonfire, MF/Enchanted Booster, Fireworks)
 * Celebration Bonus, +100% MF (Birthday/Celebration Booster)
 * Guild Magic Find Banner Boost, +15% (Guild Gold and Magic Find Banners, Guild Heroes Banners, and Guild Anniversary Banners)